Looking Towards The Loans 2 Go Stand (photo)

 Map showing the location of the Liberty Way Stadium (at the bottom of this page).

-from the stadium and should take around 30 minutes to
+and it will take around 35-40 minutes to walk.
+The

-walk.
-The station is served by trains from Birmingham
+station is served by trains from Birmingham New Street,

 Leave the station and turn left along Regent Street and where the road forks keep to the right.
 At the traffic lights at the bottom turn left into Vicarage Street (A444 sign posted Attleborough/Bulkington).
 Keep going along this road passing a Police Station on your left.
 At the next roundabout with a Church on one corner turn left onto Church Street (B4114 towards Attleborough).
 Proceed along Church Street passing a park on your right and then going under a railway bridge.
 Go straight on at the mini roundabout into Attleborough Road, passing the Rugger Tavern on your right and then the Attleborough Arms on your left as the road becomes Highfield Road.
 At the next roundabout take the first exit onto the A4254 towards Hinckley (also signposted Attleborough Fields Industrial Estate).
 You will next pass the Crows Nest pub on your right and at the next roundabout take the first exit into Townsend Drive, the entrance to Liberty Way is a short distance down on the right.